Meteorologists study the atmosphere to understand and predict weather and climate.

 Skills and knowledge

-Meteorologists need to have knowledge of:
+Meteorologists need to have:

 - usually work eight-hour shifts at MetService